 The Duty of a Blogger

 One of the hardest things about giving advice is understanding that not everyone has the same life and circumstances as you.
-Its understanding that the view that you have of the world may be a small snippet of the true story.
-Its understating that there are so many layers of nuance in every circumstance and decision.
-Its understanding that your personal circumstances are not universal.
+It is understanding that the view that you have of the world may be a small snippet of the true story.
+It is understating that there are so many layers of nuance in every circumstance and decision.
+It is understanding that your personal circumstances are not universal.

 We Need Different but KIND Perspectives